MYousuf3/cPAPERS-2/README.md

 - [License](#license)

 ## Introduction
-cPAPERS is dataset of conversational question-answer pairs from reviews of academic papers grounded in these paper components and their associated references from scientific documents available on arXiv.
+Conversational Papers (cPAPERS) is a dataset of conversations in English situated in scientific texts. cPAPERS consists of question-answer pairs pertaining to figures (cPAPERS-FIGS), equations (cPAPERS-EQNS), or tabular information (cPAPERS-TBLS) from scientific papers. cPAPERS is designed to facilitate research on interactive and conversational AI within the context of scientific papers.
+It includes question-answer pairs, extracted figures, tables, equations in LaTeX format, and their surrounding context and references in the papers.

 ## Dataset Collection
 To collect question-answer pairs and other relevant data, follow these steps: